GSA/digitalgov.gov/content/resources/how-to-prevent-security-certificates-from-expiring-during-shutdown.md

 - Go to [https://transparencyreport.google.com/https/certificates?hl=en](https://transparencyreport.google.com/https/certificates?hl=en)
 - Scroll down to “Search certificates by hostname” and enter your parent domain
-  - ✓ Include certificates that have expired
+- Check both boxes ✓ for "Include certificates that have expired" and "Include subdomains"
-  - ✓ Include subdomains
 - Press ‘enter’
 - Note the “Valid to” date in your new domains spreadsheet

 _Or you can also ask the person who regularly purchases your SSL certificates.
 They might keep a log._